 Mellon Mid-Doctoral Fellowships

-The Price Lab announces a new program of mid-doctoral fellowships in digital humanities.
+The Price Lab announces its 2021-22 program of mid-doctoral fellowships in digital humanities.
 Intended for students who have completed their coursework and are entering their 3rd or 4th year of study in a humanities doctoral program in the School of Arts and Sciences at the University of Pennsylvania, these fellowships will place a one-year “pause” on the normal sequence of advancement within the student’s department while extending the standard level of doctoral funding (stipend + benefits) for an extra year.
 During the fellowship year, recipients will be relieved of any teaching, TAing, exams, or other normal responsibilities within their department, instead devoting the time to activities and research with the Price Lab aimed at helping them gain skills and experience in technologically innovative research.
 Upon return to the department, they will resume the normal support arrangement in GAS without any loss of regular graduate funding.
 If for example a student spends year 4 as a fully funded mid-doc fellow at the Price Lab, they will still have two years remaining of the standard 5-year funding package when the fellowship year is over.
 And after those two further years, they will still be eligible without prejudice for final-year completion fellowships.